Murder of Benjamin Marconi

 On November 20, 2016, Benjamin Marconi, a detective with the San Antonio Police Department, was shot to death in San Antonio, Texas.
 In the shooting, a motorist stopped his car, got out, and shot and wounded Marconi while the latter was sitting in his marked patrol car in front of the department's headquarters, writing a ticket for another driver during a routine traffic stop.

 Marconi, who was shot twice in the head, later died at a hospital, while the shooter fled in his car.
-A suspect, identified as Otis Tyrone McKane, was arrested the next day after a massive manhunt, and charged with capital murder.
+The gunman, identified as Otis Tyrone McKane, was arrested the next day after a massive manhunt, and charged with capital murder.
 The shooting, which occurred on the same day as three other unrelated attacks against police officers elsewhere in the U.S., increased already high concerns about the safety of law enforcement.

 Shooting

 The shooting occurred in front of the San Antonio Police Department headquarters before noon.
 Detective Marconi was sitting inside his patrol car, writing a traffic ticket for a motorist he had pulled over.
 Another motorist pulled up from behind him, walked out of his car, approached Marconi's side window, and shot him in the head.
 He then reached through the open window, shot Marconi in the head again and then fled in his car.
 The shooter was believed to have had no relationship to the original motorist who was pulled over.
 Marconi, a 50-year-old officer who had been with the department for 20 years, later died at the San Antonio Military Medical Center at 12:22 p.m.
 He was the first San Antonio police officer to die in the line of duty since 2013.